Protocol State Machines as Attack Surfaces

 ISN = MSS_encoded(3 bits) | hash(src_ip, src_port, dst_ip, dst_port, timestamp, secret)(24 bits) | timestamp(5 bits)

-The hash function uses a server secret, making it computationally infeasible for an attacker to construct a valid ACK without having received the SYN-ACK.
-When the ACK arrives, the server verifies the ACK number equals ISN + 1, reconstructs the connection parameters from the encoded fields, and allocates the TCB only at that point.
+The hash uses a server secret, making it computationally infeasible for an attacker to construct a valid ACK without having received the SYN-ACK.
+When the ACK arrives, the server verifies the ACK number equals ISN + 1, reconstructs connection parameters from the encoded fields, and allocates the TCB only then.
+No TCB exists between SYN and ACK.
+A flood of SYN packets from spoofed addresses consumes no persistent state on the server.

 The TCP options problem with SYN cookies is worth understanding precisely.
 Options negotiated in the SYN/SYN-ACK exchange, SACK permission, window scaling, timestamps, must be conveyed in the ACK for the server to know what was agreed.
 Without state, the server cannot recover them.
 The 3-bit MSS field in the ISN can encode one of eight MSS values, allowing MSS to survive.
-Window scaling and SACK negotiation are handled by a separate mechanism introduced later: TSOPT-based SYN cookies encode option information in the timestamps field of the ACK when the client supports TCP timestamps.
-Without this, connections established through SYN cookies fall back to smaller windows and no selective acknowledgment, which impacts throughput for high-bandwidth connections.
+Window scaling and SACK negotiation are handled by a separate mechanism: TSOPT-based SYN cookies encode option information in the timestamps field of the ACK when the client supports TCP timestamps.
+Without this, connections established through SYN cookies fall back to smaller windows and no selective acknowledgment, impacting throughput for high-bandwidth connections.

-This degradation is acceptable under attack conditions and invisible under normal conditions (when SYN cookies are activated only when the backlog fills).
-The Linux implementation activates SYN cookies dynamically when the SYN backlog overflows, allowing normal option negotiation for connections that arrive when the queue has capacity.
+This degradation is acceptable under attack conditions and invisible under normal conditions, since the Linux implementation activates SYN cookies dynamically only when the SYN backlog overflows.

 TCP Connection Table Overflow Beyond SYN Flooding

-This is functionally a CLOSE_WAIT exhaustion attack when the server has attempted to close connections that the client refuses to acknowledge.
+This becomes CLOSE_WAIT exhaustion when the server has attempted to close connections the client refuses to acknowledge.
 A server that calls close() on a socket moves to FIN_WAIT_1 and eventually to FIN_WAIT_2 or TIME_WAIT.
 If the client never sends the final ACK, the connection lingers.
 The socket is not usable for a new connection while it occupies a TIME_WAIT entry, and TIME_WAIT has a default duration of 2*MSL (Maximum Segment Lifetime), typically 60 to 120 seconds.
 Under conditions of high connection churn to hostile clients, the TIME_WAIT table fills.

 TLS Handshake Exhaustion

-TLS introduces an asymmetric computation cost at connection establishment that makes it a natural target for state exhaustion attacks.
-The server performs asymmetric cryptographic operations, RSA or elliptic curve Diffie-Hellman, during the handshake before client authentication.
+TLS introduces asymmetric computation cost at connection establishment.
+The server performs RSA or elliptic curve Diffie-Hellman operations during the handshake before client authentication.
 These operations are orders of magnitude more expensive than symmetric operations.

-For RSA key exchange with a 2048-bit key, a server performs a private key operation (approximately 3–10 milliseconds on a general-purpose CPU) for each new connection.
-An attacker sending many TLS ClientHello messages forces the server to perform this operation repeatedly.
-The attacker's cost is sending a ClientHello (one round trip, minimal computation); the server's cost is a private key operation per connection.
+For RSA key exchange with a 2048-bit key, a server performs a private key operation, approximately 3-10 milliseconds on a general-purpose CPU, for each new connection.
+The attacker's cost: sending a ClientHello, one round trip, minimal computation.
+The server's cost: a private key operation per connection.

 TLS ClientHello flooding is distinct from SYN flooding in that it requires completing the TCP handshake, which prevents source address spoofing.
-This makes the attacker population smaller, it requires actual IP addresses that can complete connections, and enables source-based rate limiting and reputation filtering.
+This makes the attacker population smaller and enables source-based rate limiting and reputation filtering.
 However, distributed attacks from botnets or cloud infrastructure circumvent source-based controls.

 The amplification factor is more extreme at the TLS layer than at the TCP layer.
-Each TLS ClientHello consumes far more server CPU than a SYN.
-A server that handles 10,000 new TCP connections per second may only handle a few hundred new TLS connections per second due to the asymmetric cryptographic cost.
-This makes TLS-level exhaustion accessible to attackers with modest traffic volumes.
+A server that handles 10,000 new TCP connections per second may only handle a few hundred new TLS connections per second due to the asymmetric cryptographic cost, making TLS-level exhaustion accessible to attackers with modest traffic volumes.

 BGP Session Reset

 Border Gateway Protocol maintains persistent TCP sessions between peers.
 These sessions carry routing advertisements that determine how traffic flows across the internet.
-A BGP session that resets causes the peers to withdraw routes from the affected session and reconverge, which may cause routing instability and traffic blackholing.
+A BGP session that resets causes the peers to withdraw routes and reconverge, which may cause routing instability and traffic blackholing.

 The BGP session reset attack targets the TCP state machine underlying the BGP session.
 BGP runs over TCP (port 179).
 If an attacker can cause a RST packet to arrive at a BGP peer connection, the TCP connection terminates, the BGP session fails, and the peers must re-establish the session and re-exchange full routing tables.

-The classical form of this attack exploits predictable TCP sequence numbers.
+The classical form exploits predictable TCP sequence numbers.
 If an attacker can guess the sequence number of an in-window RST packet, they can inject it into an existing TCP session without having been party to the connection.
-The BGP session must use source address spoofing, the attacker crafts a packet with the source address of one BGP peer targeting the other, but the TCP session is already established, so the attack does not need to complete a handshake.
+The BGP session must use source address spoofing, but the TCP session is already established, so no handshake completion is needed.

 RFC 4271 (BGP-4) and RFC 4272 (BGP Security Vulnerabilities Analysis) documented this.
-The sequence number space for a 32-bit ISN with a 1 Gbps connection is traversed in a finite time, making brute-force sequence number guessing feasible over time.
 GTSM (Generalized TTL Security Mechanism, RFC 5082) mitigates this by requiring BGP packets to have a TTL of 255, which spoofed packets from non-directly-connected attackers cannot satisfy.
-MD5 authentication (RFC 2385) for BGP TCP sessions adds a per-packet authentication tag that prevents injection.
+MD5 authentication (RFC 2385) for BGP TCP sessions adds a per-packet authentication tag preventing injection.
 Both mechanisms are now standard practice.

-A related attack is the BGP route injection attack, which is not a DoS in the traditional sense but achieves a denial of service effect: an attacker advertising more-specific prefixes can attract traffic to their infrastructure, causing a blackhole or redirection.
+A related attack is BGP route injection: an attacker advertising more-specific prefixes attracts traffic to their infrastructure, causing a blackhole or redirection.
 This blurs the line between routing manipulation and denial of service.

 SCTP: Designed for Resilience, Not Invulnerable

 SCTP has its own attack surfaces, however.
-Multi-homing support, the ability to associate multiple IP addresses with a single connection, introduces a path validation mechanism that can be abused.
-The ASCONF mechanism for adding new addresses to an existing association was found to have vulnerabilities related to address validation timing.
+Multi-homing support introduces a path validation mechanism that can be abused.
+The ASCONF mechanism for adding new addresses to an existing association had vulnerabilities related to address validation timing.
 SCTP chunk flooding using SACK and similar control chunks creates CPU exhaustion through protocol processing overhead.
-The protocol's complexity, in part a consequence of its resilience features, expands the attack surface in other dimensions.
+The protocol's complexity, partly a consequence of its resilience features, expands the attack surface in other dimensions.

 Application Session State Exhaustion